khofstadter/enhancingaudiodescription.com/README.md

 ## TODO
 ### now
-- search results display similar to blog tiles
+- (with Artem) search results display similar to blog tiles
+-  make meaningful alt texts (iframe titles as well)
+-  check access with software
+-  send to Warren

 ## send to Mariana
 - list of urls where podcast/videos need transcribing or subtitles